 Determining whether debt consolidation is right for you depends on your particular debt and financial situation.
 For example, if you used a credit card to finance a big chunk of your business expenses, you could consider applying for a balance transfer business credit card with an introductory 0% annual percentage rate.
 That could help you pay off your debt faster and reduce the amount of interest you pay.
 Right now, you can get a balance transfer credit card that will get you 0% APR until 2019, an attractive offer for borrowers looking for some debt breathing room.

 If you took out a small business loan, you could look at refinancing your debt, though with rising interest rates, chances are you won’t find any cost savings there.

-If, however, you have high-interest loans, credit card debt or merchant cash advances that have you feeling overwhelmed, a debt consolidation loan could be a good solution.
+If, however, you have high-interest loans, credit card debt or cash advances that have you feeling overwhelmed, a debt consolidation loan could be a good solution.